Zegocover/style-guide/languages/JavaScript.md

 export function doBar() {}
 ```

-**Why:** Consistency, primarily.
-But additionally, unexpected casing can cause issues in different environments, eg `button.js` and `Button.js` are the same on OS, but different on other systems.
+ℹ️**Why:** Consistency, primarily.
+But additionally, unexpected casing can cause issues in different environments, eg `button.js` and `Button.js` are the same on MacOS, but different on other systems.

 ### Indentation and other formatting